-Drug Use in Films
+Drug Use and Detox in Film

 As with many elements of daily life, there’s a division between life and art.
 These misconceptions can be very damaging, creating long-term problems for users and non-users alike.